energietransitie/twomes-provisioning-app/docs/scripts.md

 ```
 This will launch Xcode and essentially just open the contents of the `/ios` folder.

-## yarn sync-plugins
+## yarn sync-ios
 ```
-yarn sync-plugins
+yarn sync-ios
 ```
-Doing this will make [capacitor](https://capacitorjs.com/docs) aware of any added, updated or removed plugins.
+Doing this will make [capacitor](https://capacitorjs.com/docs) aware of any added, updated or removed plugins for iOS.

 ## yarn eslint
 ```